tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

 | `construction-reduced` | Reduced-motion state settles without an active animation | `203` draw / `63,532` triangles; logs `0/0` |
 | `stress` / `1280×720` | Existing stress preview remains within the hard budget during active presentation | Peak `226` draw / `65,672` triangles / active `25`; logs `0/0` |

-The normal target of `≤210` draw calls is an existing board baseline concern (`board-readability` measures `227`); this pass adds zero draw calls and stays well below the hard `<240` draw-call and `<100,000` triangle limits.
-The browser evidence is from the in-app Browser at `1280×720`, `1440×900` and `1920×1080`; Electron, PostgreSQL-backed integration, remote CI and repository publication remain separate gates.
+The normal target of `≤210` draw calls is **NOT PASS** for this fixture (`board-readability` measures `227`); this pass adds zero draw calls and stays well below the hard `<240` draw-call and `<100,000` triangle limits.
+The browser evidence is from the in-app Browser at `1280×720`, `1440×900` and `1920×1080`; Electron, PostgreSQL-backed integration, remote CI and merge remain separate gates.
+Branch publication is recorded in the current closeout status.

 ### 21.4 Validation status for this pass